bytefish/AclExperiments/README.md

 # Experimenting with Relationship-based Access Control: Implementing the Google Zanzibar Check API and Expand API #

-*Google Zanzibar* is Google's central solution for providing authorization among its many services and described at:
+Google Zanzibar is Google's central solution for providing authorization among its many services and described in a paper at:

 * [https://research.google/pubs/pub48190/](https://research.google/pubs/pub48190/)

-This Git Repository implements a highly simplified version of the Google Zanzibar `Check API` and `Expand API` to see how to work with Fine Grained Permission for Authorization and maybe learn something along the way.
+This Git Repository implements a highly simplified version of the Google Zanzibar `Check API` and `Expand API`.
+It also includes an ANTLR4-based parser for the namespace configuration language described in the original paper.

-## Example ##
+## Google Zanzibar "Check" and "Expand" Example ##

 The Google Zanzibar paper describes a namespace configuration for documents.
 We expand on this example and add a namespace configuration for folders, and see how to use the Check API and Expand